jason0611/FS22_HeadlandManagement/README.md

 *Attention: The GitHub version is a developer version!
 It can and will contain bugs, produce debug information (on-screen or logged) and in the worst case, even if unlikely, destroy a savegame.*
 *Those who can't handle it are urged to use the ModHub version.*

+**This development version is not permited to be published to other sites, the only permitted location is here at GitHub!**

 With headland management, functions of vehicles can be combined and activated together at the touch of a button to simplify turning manoeuvres when working in the field.
 All functions can be activated and deactivated individually for each vehicle via a GUI to achieve ideal adaptation to the work being carried out.

 The headland management system must be added once to the respective vehicle as a configuration before it can be used in the shop or in the workshop.
 The cost for this is 3000,-.